Ipsita-Sarkar/ChatbotProject/README.md

-A GUI based chatbot implemented using python.
+A GUI based chatbot implemented using Python.

-This chatbot imitates a Customer Support Agent in an Clothing Store.It replies to various queries of the customer.
+This chatbot imitates a Customer Support Agent in an Clothing Store.
+It replies to various queries of the customer.

 Steps to open the project and the output screen/ user interface: